Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-For the new artificial vertex $n-k+1$, we attach edge lengths from each vertex $i_j\in \SWG_{T_k^n}^{\sss(1)}$ of length $([t-T_j^n]^{1/s}+ E_{j,n-k+1})^s$ where the $E_{j,n-k+1}$ are exponential random variables as described in the randomization needed for the coupling, and where we recall that $T_j^n$ denotes the time of discovery of vertex $i_j$.
+For the new artificial vertex $n+k-1$, we attach edge lengths from each vertex $i_j\in\SWG_{T_k^n}^{(1)}$ of length $([T_k^n-T_j^n]^{1/s}+ E_{j,n+k-1})^s$ where the $E_{j,n+k-1}$ are exponential random variables as described in the randomization needed for the coupling, and where we recall that $T_j^n$ denotes the time of discovery of vertex $i_j$.
 We shall think of the flow having reached a distance $t-T_j^n$ on this edge.
-At the time of creation, we shall think of these artificial vertices as {\it inactive} as the flow has not yet reached this vertex.
+At the time of creation, we shall think of these artificial vertices as \textit{inactive} as the flow has not yet reached this vertex.
 Think of these vertices as part of the network and the flow trying to get to them as well.
 Note that eventually the flow will reach these inactive vertices as well.
-Whenever the flow reaches an inactive artificial vertex, we shall think of this vertex becoming active, i.e., it is \emph{activated}.
+Whenever the flow reaches an inactive artificial vertex, we shall think of this vertex becoming active, that is, it is \emph{activated}.
 Let $\A_t$ denote the set of active artificial vertices.
-For $k\geq 1$, let \eqn{ \lbeq{hitting-time-k-act} T_k^{n,*} := \inf\{t: |\A_t|= k \} } be the time of activation of the $k^{\rm th}$ artificial vertex.
+For $k\geq 1$, let

+be the time of activation of the $k$th artificial vertex.
 Note that in this construction, edges exist only between vertices in $[n]$ and artificial vertices, no edges exist between artificial vertices.

-(b) {\bf Activation of artificial vertices:} \tsh{Note that activation of inactive vertices} happens at times $T_k^{n,*}$ via an edge from a vertex in $\SWG_{T_k^{n,*}} \subseteq [n]$ to an inactive artificial vertex $d_k\geq n+1$.
+\item[(b)] \textit{Activation of artificial vertices}: Note that activation of inactive vertices happens at times $T_k^{n,*}$ via an edge from a vertex in $\SWG_{T_k^{n,*}} \subseteq[n]$ to an inactive artificial vertex $d_k\geq n+1$.
 Suppose at this time the set of artificial vertices (active and inactive) is $\{n+1, n+2, \ldots, n+j({T_k^{n,*}})\}$.
-When this happens the following constructions are performed:
+When $d_k$ is activated, the following constructions are performed: